 I intended these to be stand-alone books.
 Really, I did.
 Alas, the “best laid plans of mice and men…”, or is it “When man plans, God laughs”?
 Regardless, by the time I finished the novels on this page, I had ideas for more stories based on a secondary character or two… or three.

-Both of them already have an associated short story, but there are also other books in pipeline to go with them as companions.
+Both of them already have an associated short story, but there are also other books in the pipeline to go with them as companions.
 Each can be read as a stand-alone though, so for now, they’re on this page.

 Click on any image to be taken to the Amazon sales page for the book.
+As they are made available elsewhere, links will be added.

 Winner of the Contemporary Romance and Grand Prize in the 2011 Writers On the Storm Category Five Writing Contest.